wo-language/wo/justifications.md

 var ( same = "winter" )
 ```

 I'm not sure whether to require the type to be always stated in the first place.
 Since this language isn't really focused on polymorphism, then it's not too important.
 The one time that could be annoying is for tuples, since their types are a bit bigger.
 I tried without the parentheses, it becomes hard to tell between the name and type.
-I don't think it's actually insecure to not state the type on the left hand side, but probably unnecessarily verbose.
+I don't think it's actually insecure to not state the type on the left hand side, but it's unnecessarily verbose.

 This variable model is not yet fully described, since the placements weren't specified.

-"Go has `var` since it does that with `func` and `type` too" isn't a well-formed argument, especially since `:=` doesn't have `var` anyway.
+"Go has `var` since it does that with `func` and `type` too" isn't a well-formed argument, especially since `:=` doesn't have a `var` anyway.

 As for `var` and `const`, I've debated whether to keep them at the start of the line to keep the variable names inline with each other.
 It'd go along with where the type goes. `y const int` and `alpha var` would then be read as "y is a constant integer" and "alpha is a variable".
 I've decided that its consistency with the other declarations isn't really needed.
 This is what it would look like, though: